damiensnee75/PlaywrightExercise/README.md

 ## Overview

-Some example Playwright Automated Tests in Typescript
+Some example Playwright Automated Tests in Typescript created by Damien Snee

 ## Project setup